How to photograph the first dance at a wedding

 So how can you capture stunning images that will ‘wow’ your clients?

 Second, it’s important to balance your flash with the ambience of the room.
 If you are using a crop sensor camera then you will struggle to get good images because the auto focus is not as good in low light and they can’t handle the ISO.
 We will discuss autofocus a little bit more below but for now it’s enough to say that you need a good full frame camera.
 I use the 6D Mark II with a 50mm 1.8 lens along with the canon 600ex rt ii flash.
 If the room has a white ceiling or wall, then use an on-camera flash and bounce your lighting.
 However, do not use full power.
-Boost your ISO right up to 5000.
-Combining high ISO with a wide aperture will bring in more natural light, thus keeping the ambiance, and increase your flash recycle time.
+Boost your ISO right up to say 5000.
+Combining high ISO with a wide aperture will bring in more natural light, thus keeping the ambience, and increase your flash recycle time.
 If you have a good camera you shouldn’t be afraid of high ISO.
-Finally, don’t forget to use a fast shutter speed to freeze the action, I try to use 200–250.
+Finally, don’t forget to use a fast shutter speed to freeze the action, I try to use 200–250, sometimes higher.
 The following images are shot at around 5000 ISO.

 No White ceiling or wall?